xinnian999/vue-form-craft/docs/en/form-render-doc.md

 ## Introduction

-FormRender is the rendering component of magic-form.
+FormRender is the rendering component of form-magic.

 ::: demo expand